-AV Flag: if (non-PSA) then CLEAR; else NO CHANGE
+AV Flag: if (non-PSA) then CLEAR; if (DSA) then SET; else NO CHANGE

 This command forces all non-PSA, ARP-capable devices to return to their initial state.
 That is, they must clear their AR (Address Resolved) and AV (Address Valid) flags; those devices that support the Persistent Slave Address must clear their AR flag.
+The DSA devices must assume their Default Slave Addresses and clear their AR flag.
 An ARP-capable device that implements a random number as part of its UDID must regenerate its random number upon receipt of this command.
 All ARP-capable devices must acknowledge all bytes in this SMBus packet.
 If the ARP Master detects that any of the bytes have not been acknowledged then it can assume that there are no ARP-capable devices present on the bus.